Shimla, Rajputs dominate Himachal Pradesh cabinet extension | Politics

 Kangra, Solan, Kinnaur, and Sirmaur contributed a minister each.

 Four of the seven ministers hail from the Rajput community, while one each is from Schedule Tribe (ST), Other Backward Caste (OBC), and Schedule Caste (SC).
-The profile of the new minister is as follows: Vikramaditya Singh: Son of former Chief Minister Virbhadra Singh and state Congress chief Pratibha Singh, Vikramaditya Singh, is a two-time MLA and holds a Post Graduate (History) degree from St Stephen's College, Delhi.
+These are the profiles of the new ministers: Vikramaditya Singh: Son of former Chief Minister Virbhadra Singh and state Congress chief Pratibha Singh, Vikramaditya Singh, is a two-time MLA and holds a Post Graduate (History) degree from St Stephen's College, Delhi.

 He was earlier nominated as member, public undertakings and e-Governance-cum-general purposes committees.
 Singh has been quite active in the party and had campaigned in over 15 assembly segments in the recently held assembly elections.
 Earlier, he was also a president of Himachal Pradesh Youth Congress.
 He has represented Himachal Pradesh in Rifle and Trap shooting Competition at National level.